 - Press release regarding loan payments made and upcoming debt relief

-- Submit your feedback on how Section 22007 funds should be used to provide payments to borrowers who experienced discrimination in the FSA lending process.
-Due by November 14.
+- Read public comments on how Section 22007 funds should be used to provide payments to borrowers who experienced discrimination in the FSA lending process.
+(Comment period now closed.)